virtuous-cycles/x-proxy/api.md

         ```json
         {
           "success": true,
-          "message": "Follow request sent.
+          "message": "Follow request sent to @username.
 Waiting for user approval.",
           "following": false,
           "pending_follow": true
         }
         ```
+      - On User Not Found:
+        ```json
+        {
+          "success": false,
+          "error": "User not found",
+          "message": "User with username username not found"
+        }
+        ```
-      - On Failure:
+      - On Other Failures:
         ```json
         {
           "success": false,